Crypto, Disruption, Economics, Finance, Latest, Markets

 Photo by Florian Krumm on Unsplash

 The hardware innovation makes smartphones smaller, faster, better, and stronger than the computer that landed Apollo 11 on the moon in 1969.
 The software applications also allow people to do anything digitally, from streaming movies to attending university lectures online.
-It is all possible because of the innovation in semiconductors, processors, and wireless broadband.
+It is all possible because of the semiconductors, processors, and wireless broadband innovation.

 Industrial revolution 4.0

-The industrial revolution 4.0 can only be successful with robust internet connectivity and advancement in wireless broadband, which leads to growth in space technology.
+The Industrial Revolution 4.0 can only be successful with robust internet connectivity and advancement in wireless broadband, leading to space technology growth.

 5. Space race